drivet/website/content/blog/technical/photo-organization.md

 different conversation, probably revolving around my digital hoarding habits.

-Anyway, such a large collection deserves a particular method of organization.
+Such a large collection deserves a particular method of organization.
 Or maybe it doesn't.
 Did I mention they're mostly mediocre?
 Anyway, I have one!
 I thought I'd share in case anyone finds it useful (including a future version of myself, my mind being a sieve and all).

 The procedure I came up with is strongly influenced by several personal idiosyncrasies.
-Obviously, not everyone shares these traits, so the methodology I've come up with won't work for everyone.
-Your mileage will definitely vary.
+Obviously, not everyone shares these traits, so your mileage will definitely vary - though I think it's always interesting to read about how other people do things.

  * I have a strict rule about keeping my original photos intact and under my control.
-The masters are never be stored anywhere but on my hard drive (which is backed up every night).
+The masters are never stored anywhere but on my hard drive (which is backed up every night).

  * The process of curating, editing and sharing my photos is time consuming,